Politics

 Share

 Acknowledging the economic challenges facing media outlets, Shettima expressed empathy and pledged government support.
-“My heart bleeds for the Nigerian media because of the dwindling economic fortunes they face,” he stated, assuring the media of continued support in role.
-He encouraged editors to maintain their objectivity and as a constructive watchdog.
+“My heart bleeds for the Nigerian media because of the dwindling economic fortunes they face,” he stated, assuring the media of continued support in their role.
+He encouraged editors to maintain their objectivity and act as a constructive watchdog.
 “When we do good, please commend us.
 When we are going astray, guide us, as we must salvage this nation for the sake of our children and grandchildren,” Shettima urged.

 This call for a strong government-media alliance reflects a vision of shared responsibility, with both parties working toward the common goal of national progress.
 VP Shettima’s pledge of support for the media aligns with the broader need for transparency, accountability, and unity in navigating Nigeria’s developmental challenges.